jarmoza/twic_close_reading/README.md

   **Topic Words ordered by Composite Rank**

   On the right is a list of all of the words in the text ordered by the composite rank (see the description just above this section).
 Multiple instances of words are included and are given the same rank.
 Listed next to each word in parentheses are their document-topic rank and topic-word rank.
 These topic words also highlight upon mouseover in the same way they do for the text.
 Mousing over the words will also highlight corresponding words from this topic in the text on the left.
 Scrolling down will reveal more of this list.
+NOTE: You will notice that composite, document-topic, and/or topic-word rankings are sometimes strikingly the same for a string of topic words listed in the composite rank panel.
+This is not a bug.
+For topics with near-nil probability within documents and topic words with near-nil probability within topics, a very low dummy weight is assigned.
+This has the effect of producing the similarly ranked topic words.

 <a name="how_to_use">